suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

   </div>

-I find a relatively modest delusion level --consistent with micro-studies-- that significantly affects the economy: under perfect information inequality decreases by 3%, and social mobility increases by 12%.
+I find a relatively modest delusion level --consistent with micro-studies-- that significantly affects the economy.
+Delusion is asymmetric across the income distribution.
+Low-income parents underestimate the returns more than high-income households overestimate them.
+Inequality would be 3% lower and social mobility 12% higher in a perfect information economy.

 <table class="f6  mw7" stye="max-width: 100%;display: flex;">
-<caption>Effects of Perfect Information</caption>
+<caption>Effects of Social Learning - Changes Relative to Baseline Model</caption>
   <tr>
   	<th></th>
     <th></th>